fvasquezcastro/preditr/README.md

 #### Step 1: Install Docker Desktop

-If not already installed, download and install Docker Desktop from the official Docker website.
+If not already installed, download and install Docker Desktop from the official [Docker website](https://www.docker.com/products/docker-desktop/).
 It is available for Windows, Mac, and Linux.
-A system restart is required after installation.
+A system restart might be required after installation.

 #### Step 2: Download the PrEditR Image using Docker Desktop